radanskoric/ruby_lox/sorbet/BUGS_FOUND.md

 - `RubyLox::Parser::ForStatement` had a place where it was referencing `expr::Literal` instead of `Expressions::Literal`.
 This was a bug caused by copy pasting form a place where `expr` was defined.
 I didn't have a test for this because it's kind of tricky to test.
 It's used to created a default for loop condition when it's missing.
 By the language spec the default condition is just `true` which makes it an infinite loop.
 Lox has no way to forcifully break out of a loop which means a clean test is impossible without modifying the language.

+### Adding `typed: strict` to some files including the most complex file: interpreter.rb

+This didn't uncover any new bugs.